Snelle: Career

 In July 2020, Snelle was added as a judge to The Voice Kids.
 In August, he collaborated with fellow Gelderland duo Suzan & Freek on the single "De overkant", a tribute to the province and the Achterhoek region.

 In 2021, Snelle had his biggest hit yet with "Blijven slapen", a collaboration with Maan that stayed at number one for ten weeks.
 A documentary about his life, Snelle: Zonder jas naar buiten, premiered on Netflix in April.

 In 2022, he debuted as a presenter on the show I Want Your Song.
 He also served as a judge on the music competition series Ministars and on the competition series De Bondgenoot.

+On 26 March 2026, Snelle released the song "Laat Het Licht Aan" along with a music video directed by Tim&Bas.
+The inspiration for the song came after he watched the documentary Kind Van Dementie, which was made by one of his stepsisters and her experience with her father's dementia.
+On 10 May, he released the song "Parkje Biertje Vrienden" together with Marc Floor and a music video was also released on 13 May 2026.

 Personal life

 After becoming famous, Snelle moved to Amsterdam, but he was often harassed by fans at his home.
 Thus, he moved back to his birthplace of Deventer by early January 2021.

 In December 2024, he proposed to his girlfriend Sterre Kunzler in New York City's Central Park.